The most popular Christmas carol in America stands apart from the others in a number of ways.

-Christmas was a very sad and solemn day for him.
+Christmas was a sad day for him.
 While many American families opened gifts around the Christmas tree, Berlin had his own a tradition.
 Every year he visited the grave of his son who died on Christmas Day, 1928, at only three weeks old.

-Surprisingly, unless you were alive in the 1940s you’ve never heard the recording of “White Christmas” that made it famous.
+Unless you were alive in the 1940s, you haven't heard the recording of “White Christmas” that made it famous.

 For composer Berlin — who also wrote “Alexander’s Ragtime Band” and “God Bless America” — “White Christmas” was an unexpected hit.
 It was a simple song: just 54 words and 67 notes.
 It was written for a musical revue about the holidays that eventually became the movie “Holiday Inn.”

 Berlin thought a different song from that film would become popular.

 “I had a song in there called 'Be Careful It’s My Heart' for Valentine’s Day,” he said.
 “That’s the song I picked.
 And it was a fair success.”

 But “White Christmas” was the song that won him an Academy Award.